 All admissions application materials must be submitted in English.
 Applicants who have attended or are attending an educational institution outside of the United States (U.S.) are required to have their transcripts evaluated by World Education Services (WES), our preferred provider, or by another member of the National Association of Credit Evaluation Services (NACES), to determine the equivalence of their education to the United States educational system.

-Upon acceptance to SCI-Arc, all international students will be provided with the documentation needed by the Admissions Office in order to issue their I-20/DS-2019 Form.
+Upon acceptance to SCI-Arc, all international students will be provided with the documentation needed by the Office of Admissions in order to issue their I-20/DS-2019 Form.
 The I-20/DS-2019 Form is used to initiate the process for obtaining a visa (F-1/J-1).
 Documentation and specific details regarding this process will be provided to the student along with their acceptance letter.

 I-20s will not be provided to international students entering into SCI-Arc’s short term summer programs (Making+Meaning (M+M) and Design Immersion Days (DID).
 Students will be responsible for acquiring their own visa for the duration of the program.